 When you’re lifting weights but potentially going through the motions, or allowing an instructor to choose which exercises you do and how many you do, you want to heighten your own awareness and define your exercise priorities.

-Your goal needs to match your protocol.
+Your personal goals & status need to match your protocol.
 If you go to the store to get food to prep for the coming week but you come home missing the ingredients necessary for the recipes you were going to make, it’s not going to accomplish your goal.
 The same is true when you’re exercising.

 The Exercise to Build Bone Density Continuum